 There isn’t one license agreement that covers all Typodermic fonts; the agreement varies between distributors.
 Refer to the agreement included with the fonts.
 If a license agreement wasn’t included, please find a new version of the font on this site or contact us.
-Are the fonts includes with your Adobe CC subscription?
+If the fonts were included with your Adobe CC subscription, check here.

 When you’re shopping for fonts you’ll often see the term desktop license.
 A desktop license allows you to install a font on a computer or other device and use it to make graphics.

 There are virtually no restrictions on what type of graphics you can make using these fonts.
 If you use these fonts to make a logo or any other kind of graphic, it’s yours to trademark and copyright.
 You can use it to make any type of graphics*.

 A desktop license doesn’t allow you to embed the font.
 Embedding means transferring, including or uploading the actual font into an application, website or hardware.
 Refer to the included license agreement for details.

 Usually a desktop license allows you to use the fonts on stamps, stencils and stickers.
 But alphabet stencils, alphabet stamps or alphabet stickers aren’t allowed.
 In a hardware or craft store and you’ve seen stencils, stamps or stickers with an entire alphabet.
 Customers can use those stamps, stencils and stickers to make words or numbers.
 If you’re creating something like this, you need an analogue distribution license.
 See the custom license section below.
 This rule also applies to digits such as house numbers, vehicle number decals etc. If you’re not sure, ask yourself: can the customer use your product to make their own words or numbers?